markwest1972/smart-security-camera/aws-lambda-functions/s3-trigger-image-processing/readme.md

 ### IAM Role

 1. Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AWSLambdaBasicExecutionRole" permission.
-2. You also need to manually add an inline policy that will give the Lambda Function permission to run Step Functions:
+2. Using the [AWS IAM Console](https://aws.amazon.com/console/) you also need to manually add an inline policy that will give this Lambda Function permission to run Step Functions:
 ```json
 {
     "Version": "2012-10-17",